Quiz: How Respectful And Inclusive Is Your Workplace?

 How do people typically interact with each other at work?

-A. People work well together across different teams, respect each other's differences, and form good working relationships.
+A. People collaborate across teams, respect differences, and build strong working relationships.

-B. People are polite but mostly stick to their own groups or departments.
+B. People tend to stay within their own groups or departments.

-C. There are obvious cliques, some people get left out, and there's tension between certain groups.
+C. There are clear cliques, some people are left out, and tension exists between groups.

 8. Holidays and Flexible Scheduling

-How does your workplace handle different holidays and people's need for time off?
+How does your workplace handle different holidays and scheduling needs?

-A. The workplace respects various cultural and religious holidays and is flexible about scheduling when possible.
+A. The workplace recognizes a range of cultural and religious holidays and allows flexibility when possible.

-B. Standard holidays are recognized, but there's not much awareness of holidays from different cultures.
+B. Standard holidays are recognized, with limited awareness of other cultural observances.

-C. Only the typical holidays are recognized, and there's little flexibility with work schedules.
+C. Only typical holidays are recognized, with little flexibility in scheduling.

 4. Handling of Disagreement and Conflict

-What happens when people disagree or don't get along at work?
+What happens when people disagree or conflict arises?

-A. Different opinions are welcomed and seen as helpful, and problems between people are addressed openly and respectfully.
+A. Different opinions are welcomed, and issues are addressed openly and respectfully.

-C. People who disagree are often seen as troublemakers, and unresolved problems typically create ongoing tension.
+C. People who raise concerns are seen as troublemakers, and unresolved issues create ongoing tension.

 9. Recognizing Good Work

-A. Good work is noticed and appreciated fairly across all teams and individuals.
+A. Good work is recognized fairly across individuals and teams.

 5. Hiring Practices

-How does your workplace typically hire new people?
+How does your workplace typically hire new employees?

-A. The process is fair and consistent for everyone, with a focus on job skills rather than personal connections or similarities.
+A. The process is fair and consistent, with a focus on skills and qualifications rather than personal connections or similarities.

-B. There's a basic process in place, but it may sometimes favor certain types of candidates over others.
+B. A basic process exists, but it may sometimes favour certain candidates over others.

-C. New hires tend to be people who are similar to those already working there, with "fitting in" seeming more important than diverse perspectives.
+C. New hires tend to be similar to existing employees, with “fit” outweighing diverse perspectives.

 10. Communication and Education

-How are expectations about respect and inclusion communicated in your workplace?
+How are expectations around respect and inclusion communicated?

-A. Through clear, written policies and regular training for both new and existing team members.
+A. Through clear policies and regular training for both new and existing employees.

-B. Through basic written guidelines that aren't well-explained, with little or no formal training.
+B. Through basic guidelines that may not be well-explained, with limited training.

 Assess Your Results